daisyliu618/daisyColorTheme/README.md

 # Daisy Color Theme

-inspired by daisy and the bees
+Inspired by daisy and the bees

 ![Test Image 1](sample.png)